 Event: Remembering Hiroshima Peace Walk & Ceremony

-The annual Remembering Hiroshima Peace Walk and Ceremony on August 6 will begin promptly at 6:45 p.m. at the Kellogg-Hubbard Library in downtown Montpelier and proceed in silence down State Street to the high school.
-Participants will carry peace cranes made and donated by a Hiroshima resident whose family experienced the bombing.
-At 7:15 p.m., the exact time of the dropping of the bomb, the procession will stop and the bells of Christ Church will chime 76 times, once for every year since the bombing.
-Upon arrival at Montpelier High School, a short ceremony will take place in which we share our thoughts on peace and war and sing favorite peace songs, culminating in sending flowers with intentions for peace down the Winooski river.
-All are welcome to participate.
+The annual Remembering Hiroshima Peace Walk and Ceremony on August 6 began at 6:45 p.m. at the Kellogg-Hubbard Library in downtown Montpelier and proceeded in silence down State Street to the high school.
+Participants carried peace cranes made and donated by a Hiroshima resident whose family experienced the bombing.
+At 7:15 p.m., the exact time of the dropping of the bomb, the bells of Christ Church chimed 76 times, once for every year since the bombing.
+Upon arrival at Montpelier High School, a short ceremony took place in which we shared our thoughts on peace and war and sang favorite peace songs, culminating in sending flowers with intentions for peace down the Winooski river.
+All welcome to participate.

 All are welcome to gather at Kellogg-Hubbard Library, Main Street, Montpelier, to carry paper cranes made in Hiroshima on the 76th anniversary of the bombing.
 We will walk silently down State Street, pausing at 7:15 when the bomb was dropped while church bells toll, then to Montpelier High School to sing peace songs, reflect, and send flowers down the Winooski River with commitments to peace for our planet.

 Individual well-being and the health of our planet are inseparable.
 In the face of global warming and the sixth great extinction of species, BPAV supports restoration of planetary ecosystems, adoption of renewable energy sources, divestment from fossil fuels, and reduced consumption of earth’s resources.
 We take these actions as an urgent personal and collective responsibility, born of love for our planet and for all living beings.